swiftlang/swift-evolution/proposals/0000-unicode-for-string-processing.md

 At the present time, we prefer to allow authors to write regexes that explicitly shift into and out of Unicode scalar mode, where those kinds of decisions are handled by the explicit scope of the setting.
 If common patterns emerge that indicate some version of `\O` would be useful, we can add it in the future.

+## Future Work

 ### Additional protocol to limit option methods

-The option-setting methods, like `ignoresCase()`, are implemented as extensions of the `RegexComponent` protocol instead of only on the `Regex` type.
-This provides convenience when working with `RegexBuilder` syntax, as you don't need to add an additional `Regex { ... }` block around a quantifier or other grouping scope that you want to have a particular behavior.
-However, it means that the option methods are also available on some types for which their meaning is unclear.
-In particular, with the `RegexBuilder` module imported, `String` has `RegexComponent` conformance, meaning someone can write nonsensical code like `"literal string".defaultRepetitionBehavior(.possessive)`.
+The option-setting methods, like `ignoresCase()`, are implemented as extensions of the `Regex` type instead of on the `RegexComponent` protocol.
+This makes sure that nonsensical formulations like `"abc".defaultRepetitionBehavior(.possessive)"` are impossible to write, but is somewhat inconvenient when working with `RegexBuilder` syntax, as you need to add an additional `Regex { ... }` block around a quantifier or other grouping scope that you want to have a particular behavior.

-One mitigating approach would be to add another protocol that refines `RegexComponent`, with a name like `RegexCompoundComponent`, representing types that can hold or more other regex components.
-Types like `OneOrMore`, `CharacterClass`, and `Regex` itself would all conform, and the option-setting methods would move to an extension on that new protocol, preventing such nonsensical usage.
+One possible future addition would be to add another protocol that refines `RegexComponent`, with a name like `RegexCompoundComponent`, representing types that can hold or more other regex components.
+Types like `OneOrMore`, `CharacterClass`, and `Regex` itself would all conform, and the option-setting methods would move to an extension on that new protocol, permitting more convenient usage where appropriate.

-However, given that the additional conformances are only available when the `RegexBuilder` module is imported, and the lack of other usefulness for the `RegexCompoundComponent` protocol, it doesn't seem to carry its weight as an additional protocol at this time.

-## Future Work

 ### API for current options